-I can pinpoint the exact date my catastrophic downward health spiral and hence my journey living with Autoimmune Disease began.
+I can pinpoint the exact date my catastrophic downward health spiral and hence my journey living with Autoimmune Disease (and CFS) began.
 You do tend to remember with crystal clarity when (overnight) you transform from being a healthy fit 16 year old to someone plunged deep into the midst of illness and fear.

 I was thrown into the all consuming chaos on New Year’s Eve 1995 to be exact, just a few months after we had relocated 200 miles to Kent.
 A year of massive change climaxing in to something far greater than anyone could ever anticipate.

 My friend Emma had come down to stay with me and we celebrated at a pub with a group of people we barely knew, feeling the (heightened) self-consciousness of being teenagers wildly out of our comfort zones.
 To be honest whilst we were determined we would ‘be out’ as the dongs chimed Midnight, the dressing up and giggles getting ready together were a millions times more fun, and secretly we were both relieved to get back home as soon as we could – our reputations in tact at least.

 I remember the night so clearly.
 A sense of unease and apprehension mingled with excitement.
 Wanting to fit in and build up my social life in this new place.
 I wore a short black dress with a shiny silver T-shirt.
 My Denim jacket in no way sufficient for the freezing cold 20 minute walk we took.

 In hindsight I’ve often wondered if something so simple as switching that jacket for a cozy fleece parka could have saved me?
 If I had never caught the Flu that night would I have never developed a Chronic Disease?